 What is a short-term loan?

 Generally speaking, a short-term loan is an unsecured loan that enables you to borrow money relatively quickly and repay it in a short period of time.
-These types of loans tend to be for lower amounts of money and often charge a very high rate of interest.
+Short-term loans tend to be for lower amounts of money and often charge a very high rate of interest.

 What’s the difference between a short-term loan and a payday loan?